Our School Nurse is Laurie Morrison RN, BSN, CPN

 Contact Information: (205) 228-3714, Fax 228-3701, or Laurie.Morrison@trussvillecityschools.com

 Medication at School

 The Alabama Board of Nursing, Alabama State Department of Education, and Trussville City Board of Education have strict guidelines regarding medications in the school setting.
 A School Medication Prescriber/Parent Authorization form must be completed for both prescription and over-the-counter (OTC) medication.
-Please print out the form from the link below:
+Visit the School Medication Form to print out and return to school.